j-marin/Global-reptile-assessment-/surrogacy-analyses/README.md

 All individual species ranges used in computing and mapping surrogacy can be downloaded at: https://transfer.natureserve.org/download/Publications/Global_Reptiles/

-All data files necessary to reproduce figures related to surrogacy in the main body of the paper can be found in the folder "surrogacy-analyses/data/"
+All data files necessary to reproduce figures related to surrogacy in the main body of the paper can be found in the folder:
+- "surrogacy-analyses/data/"

 Methods

 Code used to run Zonation analyses and compute surrogacy among tetrapod classes in conservation planning can be found here:
-"surrogacy-analyses/code/run-surrogacy-analyses-50km-resolution"
+- "surrogacy-analyses/code/run-surrogacy-analyses-50km-resolution"
-"surrogacy-analyses/code/run-surrogacy-analyses-100km-resolution"
+- "surrogacy-analyses/code/run-surrogacy-analyses-100km-resolution"

 Code used to map disproportionately threatened species richness and phylogenetic diversity can be found here:
-"surrogacy-analyses/code/map-disproportionately-threatened-diversity"
+- "surrogacy-analyses/code/map-disproportionately-threatened-diversity"